istio/bots/policybot/README.md

 via command-line options.
 Command-line options take precedence over environment variables.
 The available startup options are:

-- GITHUB_SECRET / --github_secret.
+- GITHUB_WEBHOOK_SECRET / --github_webhook_secret.
 Indicates the GitHub secret necessary to authenticate with
 the GitHub webhook.

 - GITHUB_TOKEN / --github_token.
 The access token necessary to let the bot invoke the GitHub API.

+- GITHUB_OAUTH_CLIENT_SECRET / --github_oauth_client_secret.
+The client secret to use in the GitHub OAuth flow, as obtained in the GitHub admin UI for the target organization.

+- GITHUB_OAUTH_CLIENT_ID / --github_oauth_client_id.
+The client ID to use in the GitHub OAuth flow, as obtained in the GitHub admin UI for the target organization.

 - ZENHUB_TOKEN / --zenhub_token.
 The access token necessary to let the bot invoke the ZenHub API.